VYD3N/lsdgb-game/README.md

   - **Suits**: Convert to hippies with 1 hit
   - **Cops**: Require 3 hits to convert, and can revert hippies back to angry suits!
 - **Responsive Canvas**: Game scales perfectly on any screen size
-- **Touch Support**: Full mobile and tablet support with on-screen D-pad and fire button
+- **Touch Support**: Full mobile and tablet support with a professional, large, corner-positioned circular D-pad (no dead zone, visual feedback) and a dedicated fire button
+- **Landscape Mode**: Enforced for best mobile experience

 ## Local Setup
 1. Clone this repository: